-S0034 At the time of application, the Recipient indicated activities under this award may result in program generated income (PGI).
+At the time of application, the Recipient indicated activities under this award may result in program generated income (PGI).
 All revenues generated during the award's project period must be reported to the Office of Criminal Justice Grants as soon as they are earned.
 Prior to expending these funds, the Recipient must submit a PGI Spending Request form to OCJG for approval.
 PGI Expenditure reports must be submitted to OCJG for reconciliation as soon as the funds are expended.
 Supporting documentation including invoices, proof of payment, and accounting ledgers must be provided to OCJG at monitoring.
-Any unexpended PGI remaining at the end of the federal award period must be refunded to OCJG for transmittal to the submit a current, complete Subrecipient Management Questionnaire (SMQ) to the Office of Criminal Justice Grants.
-The answers on the SMQ must apply to the Eligible Recipient (unit of local government), and must have been signed within the last twelve months.
+Any unexpended PGI remaining at the end of the federal award period must be refunded to OCJG for transmittal to the Bureau of Justice Assistance.